-Three Easy Home Remedies to Help Treat Scabies
+Three Easy Home Remedies to Get Rid of Scabies

 Scabies is highly contagious and can spread easily among people in close contact with one another.
-To get rid of it, it's important to treat everyone who might be affected.
+It's important to treat everyone who might be affected in order to get rid of it.

 Scabies is a condition caused by the Sarcoptes scabiei parasite.
 This mite burrows into your skin, and the first symptoms can be hard to identify.